alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 From a composition perspective both cases are the same since all the HoCs’ input & output are components.
 Now from a React implementation perspective there are a few considerations:

 - Prop name collision, meaning two HoCs inject a prop with the same name.
 In the previous example it doesn’t happen.
 - Performance.
 Imagine Threads is a form connected to ReduxForm.
-Everytime the user press a key it would cause a rerender of all the components in case B but not in case A. The reason is props need to be propagated down the composition to Threads through all the components inbetween.
+Everytime the user press a key it would cause a rerender of all the components in case B but not in case A. The reason is props need to be propagated down the composition to Threads through all the components in between.

-We cover these and similar cases in more detail in any of the in-person React trainings we run, such as the [React bootcamp](/react-redux-graphql-bootcamp/), [advanced React training](/advanced-react-redux-graphql-bootcamp/), [part-time React course](/react-redux-graphql-part-time-course/), and of course the [on-site corporate React training](/corporate-team-training/).
 If you are interested in checking the material we use to teach HoCs click on this [link](https://advanced-react-patterns.reactjs.academy/higher-order-components).
+We cover these and similar cases in more detail in any of the in-person React training we run, such as the [React bootcamp](/react-redux-graphql-bootcamp/), [advanced React training](/advanced-react-redux-graphql-bootcamp/), [part-time React course](/react-redux-graphql-part-time-course/), and of course the [on-site corporate React training](/corporate-team-training/).

 ## Composition via Render Props <a name="composition-via-render-props"></a>

-Render Props, like HoC, help us reusing component logic (again! **only logic that has to do with lifecycle methods and/or component state and/or context**).
+Render Props, like HoC, helps us reusing component logic (again! **only logic that has to do with lifecycle methods and/or component state and/or context**).
 The different is in the way they do it.

 With HoCs composition happens all in one place, typically at the bottom of the file where we define the component: